James Weddell: Later life

 Weddell died on 9 September 1834 at the age of forty-seven.
-Although perhaps less affluent and famous than might be expected, he died in his house at Norfolk Street off the Strand in London.
-He was buried in the churchyard of St Clement Danes in the Strand, very close to his home.
+Although perhaps less affluent and famous than might be expected, he died in his house at Norfolk Street off The Strand in London.
+He was buried in the churchyard of St Clement Danes, very close to his home.

 Commemorations

 Three places are named after him – the Weddell Sea, Weddell Islands in the South Orkney Islands, and Weddell Island in the Falklands.
 Also the Weddell seal is named after him.